0AlphaZero0/NAC-Neuron-Automatic-Classification/Déborah/README.txt

 What is Neurons Classification ?
 ===============================

-Neurons Classifocation is an instrument (software) which allows to a user (in the field of neuronal science) to classify in two categories (I and II) neurons thanks to differents electrophysiological parameters.
+Neurons Classification is an instrument (software) which allows to a user (in the field of neuronal science) to classify in two categories (I and II) neurons thanks to differents electrophysiological parameters.

 Language and library used ?